cnmoro/MiniVectorDB/README.md

 ## **MiniVectorDB**

-This is a Python project aimed at extracting embeddings from textual data and performing semantic search.
-It's a simple yet powerful system combining a small quantized ONNX model with FAISS indexing for fast similarity search.
-As the model is small and also running in ONNX runtime with quantization, we get lightning fast speed.
+This is a Python project aimed at providing an extremely simple yet powerful vector database that uses FAISS internally, while also providing functionality for extracting embeddings, using an integrated ONNX model - but also integrated with the e5 multilingual embedding models.
+It is now possible to index vectors with metadata (which can be used for querying), and also rerank results using a hybrid approach (rank_bm25 + fuzzy string similarity).
+Please check out the code snippets below.

-Model link in Huggingface: [universal-sentence-encoder-multilingual-3-onnx-quantized](https://huggingface.co/WiseIntelligence/universal-sentence-encoder-multilingual-3-onnx-quantized)
+Integrated model link in Huggingface: [universal-sentence-encoder-multilingual-3-onnx-quantized](https://huggingface.co/WiseIntelligence/universal-sentence-encoder-multilingual-3-onnx-quantized)

 ### **Installation**